jstemerdink/time-property/README.md

 ![Advanced CMS](assets/logo.png "Advanced CMS")

 # time-property
-Episerver property used to store time between 0-24 hours for Episerver v11.x
+Episerver property used to store time between 0-24 hours

 Property is stored in the model as a [Timespan](https://docs.microsoft.com/en-us/dotnet/api/system.timespan) type.
 It's using [dijit/form/TimeTextBox](https://dojotoolkit.org/reference-guide/1.10/dijit/form/TimeTextBox.html) as an editor in Edit Mode.